-It’s a blast to make things out of Lego, like castles, cars and robots.
-Well, as we see in this video, someone built a Lego robot that builds Lego cars itself!
-The robot factory grabs the body of the car, then grabs a steering wheel and presses it on.
-Then it sticks on the front hood, the back seat, and other bricks.
-In the end, out pops a car that looks exactly like the last 8-10 cars made.
-It takes a minute or more to stick on each piece, so you could build a car much faster than the robot.
-But if it’s bedtime and you need 100 cars made by tomorrow, this robot could do the job for you.
+It’s fun to make things out of Lego, like cars and robots.
+Well, this video shows a Lego robot that builds Lego cars!
+The robot factory grabs the body of the car, then sticks on a steering wheel.
+Then it adds the front hood, the back seat, and other bricks.
+Each piece takes a minute or more, so you could build a car way faster than the robot.
+But if it’s bedtime and you need 100 cars made by tomorrow, this robot can do the job.

 Wee ones: If the Lego car starts with 4 wheels and a floor, how many pieces does the car have?

 Little kids: If every car needs 2 pairs of wheels, how many pairs do 3 cars use in total?
 Bonus: If you have 10 pairs in stock, how many cars can you make?